We’ve collected a number of case studies from some of our members who have benefited from the help and support provided by EYECAN Jersey.

-Glen has been a chef all his working life.
-He arrived in Jersey as a fresh-faced 19 year old in 1980 and has worked in Island kitchens ever since.
+Glen had been a chef all his working life.
+He arrived in Jersey as a fresh-faced 19 year old in 1980 and worked in Island kitchens until 2011.
 In 2012 Glen’s world turned upside down when he was diagnosed with diabetes and very quickly started to lose vision in both eyes.
-He is now registered blind and has mobility difficulties as a result of his condition.
+He was subsequently registered blind and had mobility difficulties as a result of his condition.

 With his career over, Glen felt his life had no purpose and his confidence was quickly eroded.
 At first he didn’t know what to do, or how he was going to live.
 Then a contact at Social Security put him in touch with EYECAN for assistance.
 He was nervous about contacting the society: he didn’t know what they did or how they could assist him.
 More than anything he didn’t want to be branded with being blind.

 Glen soon discovered that EYECAN offers empathy not sympathy as well as advice and practical help for anyone with a sight impairment, no matter how serious.
-Glen still finds it amazing that so few people know about the work of EYECAN and he has now become very involved in the work of the charity, and a number of other user groups including the Disability Partnership Board, Speak Out and the Sanctuary Trust for Men in Crisis.
+Glen found it amazing that so few people know about the work of EYECAN and he became very involved in the work of the charity, and a number of other user groups including the Disability Partnership Board, Speak Out and the Sanctuary Trust for Men in Crisis.

-And Glen is back in the kitchen, the environment he loves, helping the crew at Westlea, which is just one of the ways in which he has fully embraced everything that is on offer.
-He believes EYECAN has been the prop that has given him back his direction and helped him to diversify.
-Glen is currently studying for a qualification in counselling and psychotherapy at Highlands College and is applying what he is learning in a practical way every day through the different groups and societies he is engaged with.
+Glen did get back in the kitchen, the environment he loved, helping the crew at Westlea, which was just one of the ways in which he fully embraced everything that EYECAN offered.
+He believed EYECAN has been the prop that gave him back his direction and helped him to diversify.
+Glen was studying for a qualification in counselling and psychotherapy at Highlands College and applied what he learnt in a practical way every day through the different groups and societies he engaged with.